dillonharless18/cdk-infrastructure-serverless-erp/README.md

 TODO.
 There are a few things that need to be checked before deploying.
 Details to come on this piece.
 Eventually though, once that piece is done, you can simply run cdk deploy.
 From that point forward the pipelines will take care of any changes in the repositories.
 ```

-This command will create or update the CloudFormation stack with the resources defined in the CDK app.

 ## Structure

 The repository is organized as follows: